 This instructional—and at times humorous—guide to RV driving identifies and explains the 5 Golden Rules of RV driving that will help you navigate through the tightest parking spots, busiest gas stations and most infuriating traffic jams.

 Rule #1: Slow Down

-Let’s be real: car speed limits seem more like a casual suggestion than written law.
+Let’s be real, car speed limits seem more like a casual suggestion than written law.
 Some of us drive like Vin Diesel in a Fast and Furious chase scene once the coffee kicks in during our morning commute.
-You may be able to get away with speeding in your Toyota Camry, but driving slow is absolutely essential in an RV.
+You may be able to get away with speeding in your Toyota Camry, but driving slowly is absolutely essential in an RV.
 Why?
 Driving any faster can be unsafe, add significant wear and tear to your engine, and negatively impact your fuel consumption.

 Rule #2: Get Help Parking

 Bad parking jobs are seemingly everywhere, and they’ve inspired countless epic fail compilation videos on YouTube.

 Here’s the thing: parking is way more difficult in an RV.
 You don’t want to have these driving experiences the next time you drive your RV.

 While few people like getting help parking, it’s often better to swallow your pride and seek help.
 If you can’t clearly see behind you, grab a spotter to help you into a spot.
 Those massive RV mirrors can still leave blind spots—especially when trying to park in tight spaces.
 Many RVers find it helpful to use two-way radios to communicate while parking.

 Check out leading models on Amazon.com: